oimodeler/oimodeler/docs/source/examples.rst

 Expanding the Software
 ----------------------

-In this section we present examples that show how to expand the functionalities of the oimodeler sofwate by crezating customs objects : oimComponents, oimFilterComponents, oimFitters, and custom plotting function or utils.
+In this section we present examples that show how to expand the functionalities of the oimodeler sofwate by creating customs objects : oimComponents, oimFilterComponents, oimFitters, and custom plotting function or utils.

 Performance Tests
 -----------------